denisecase/datafun-central/docs/tools/git/installation/windows/index.md

 ---
 # Windows Installation

-## Task 1 - Download and install Git:
+## Task 1 - Download and install Git

 1. Go to the Git download page at [https://git-scm.com/download/win](https://git-scm.com/download/win)
 2. Click the "Download" button to download the Git installer